cdi-spec/cdi-spec.org/contribute.md

 EG Membership
 -------------

-We intend to develop CDI 1.1 on an open mailing list, of which all members are consider part of the EG although some discussions may require you to have signed the JSPA in which case you will need to apply via the JCP page.
-You may just want to have your name listed on the JCP pages also!
+We develop CDI on an open mailing list.
+All members of the mailing list are considered part of the EG.

 * Primary mailing list: <https://lists.jboss.org/mailman/listinfo/cdi-dev>
 * JCP page: <http://jcp.org/en/jsr/summary?id=346>
 * IRC: <irc://freenode.net/#jsr346>
 * Twitter: <https://twitter.com/#!/jsr346>

-We will have occasional phone calls as needed, primarily so that we know how we all sound!
+We also have a regular Google Hangout, at 5pm UK time on Mondays.
+If you want an invite, email the list.

 Resources
 ---------